 “Pain is inevitable.
 Suffering is optional.” ~ M.Kathleen Casey

 Remember, you aren’t the one who is guilty.
-Instead, by learning these early signs of an abusive relationship, you can keep away from people who might ruin your life later.
+Instead, by learning these early signs of an emotionally abusive relationship, you can keep away from people who might ruin your life later.

 Don’t feel ashamed for what’s happened, instead, seek help or support.
 It will boost your self esteem, make you feel empowered, and keep you protected from more abusive attacks.